 About Me

 My name is Omar S. Navarro Leija, PhD.
-I am a software engineer and researcher with broad interests in systems programming, software engineering, programming languages, and operating systems.
-Currently living in foggy San Francisco, CA.
+I combine rigorous software engineering with a researcher mindset to solve difficult technical problems.
+I bring expertise in Linux systems programming, with over 7 years experience with Rust.
+I am currently living in foggy San Francisco, CA.

-I work at Bolt Labs as a senior software engineer developing backend systems for Wallet-as-a-service infrastructure and implementing cryptographic code for threshold-based elliptic curve signing (MPC TSS-ECDSA).
+I work at Bolt Labs as a senior software engineer developing backend systems for Wallet-as-a-service infrastructure and implementing our cutting-edge distributed cryptographic protocols software library.
+I am a passionate Rust programmer with advanced knowledge of the language, tooling, best practices, and broader ecosystem.

 Research

-Here is a way too long list of technologies and concepts I have worked with and enjoy thinking about: Program tracing and sandboxing (eBPF, ptrace, seccomp), containerization, deterministic program execution, concurrency and parallelism, functional programming, developer tools, kernel bypass technologies (RDMA, DPDK), virtualization (VMs and hypervisors), GPUs.
+Here is long list of concepts and technologies I enjoy thinking about: Program tracing and sandboxing (ptrace, seccomp), containerization, deterministic program execution, software builds (build systems, reproducible builds, supply chain attacks), developer tooling, kernel bypass technologies (RDMA, DPDK), virtualization (VMs and hypervisors), programming languages (functional programming, concurrency and parallelism models, compilers), Cuda and GPUs.

 See all publications here.